abhilashhn1993/topic-modeling-to-identify-depression-markers/README.md

 Using GetOldTweets3 we pulled the historic tweets for the chosen 230 users in the time period of 2018-2019.
 We also constructed a datasheet containing username, tweets, date of diagnosis, time of tweet, number of tweets per user

 #### 3. User profiling
 In order to create a portfolio of the chosen users, we used Microsoft Azure FaceClient API to analyze the profile picture of the users to determine the age and gender of the users.
-To achieve more precision in creating user portfolios, we implemented a Multimodal, Multilingual, and Multi-attribute system ([M3 Inference] https://github.com/euagendas/m3inference))  designed to create demographic information of users from their text.
+To achieve more precision in creating user portfolios, we implemented a Multimodal, Multilingual, and Multi-attribute system: [M3 Inference](https://github.com/euagendas/m3inference), designed to create demographic information of users from their text.

 #### 4. Data cleaning
 We cleaned the tweets (text data) removing stopwords from the texts.
 We further fine-tuned by lematizing and stemming the text content.